 Other than general damages, there is another head of claim you can make, and that’s known as special damages.
 This includes:

-- Loss of income/ earnings – if your illness has stopped you from working, you have had to reduce your hours, or you have lost benefits due to your illness, you could be able to claim compensation for this.
+- Loss of income/ earnings – if your illness has stopped you from working, you have had to reduce your hours, or you have lost benefits due to your illness, you could be able to claim compensation for loss of earnings.

 - Medical costs – these may include the cost of prescription medication or private treatment, which is not available on the NHS.
 Medical costs may also include the cost of care in the home.